Contact lenses, injuries, disorders, drugs, and nutritional deficiencies can also cause open sores (ulcers) to form on the cornea.

-Pain, foreign body sensation, redness, tearing, and light sensitivity are common symptoms.
+Ache, foreign body sensation (the ache and foreign body sensation can be severe), redness, tearing, and light sensitivity are common symptoms.

 Antibiotic, antiviral, or antifungal eye drops are usually given as soon as possible.

 (See also Herpes Simplex Keratitis Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
 The infection commonly recurs and... read more .)